Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

 When the British and French fought for global domination in the Age of Empire, Canada and India became battlegrounds, colonies, and sources of trade and wealth.
 International relations scholar Madhuparna Gupta and historical non-fiction author Stephen Bown discuss the colonial connections between Canada and India with host Kate Jaimet, senior editor of Canada’s History magazine.
+Click on the image below to listen to the podcast

 As the British Empire extended its reach around the globe from the sixteenth through to the twentieth centuries, certain English aristocratic figures and families held important posts in both India and the British North American colonies that became today’s Canada.
 The legacy of these colonial figures remains both in their influence in shaping history, and in the cities, towns, and geographical features named after them.
 Here are some of the companies and people who exemplified these colonial connections between Canada and India: